Constraints on primordial non-Gaussianity from Quaia: Introduction

 One of the most general predictions of inflation, our most successful theory describing the early stages of our Universe, is that the primordial metric fluctuations should be very close to Gaussian-distributed \cite{astro-ph/0406398,0907.5424}.
 This prediction is borne out by the statistics of the CMB temperature and polarization fluctuations, for which no significant departures from Gaussianity have been detected \cite{1905.05697,2504.00884}.
 In detail, however, different inflationary models predict such departures at different levels, and improving current constraints on the level of primordial non-Gaussianity (PNG) is vital to advance our understanding of the early Universe.

 Of particular relevance is the case of ``local'' PNG.
 In this case, the level of non-Gaussianity in the primordial gravitational potential $\Phi({\bf x})$ is parametrised as

 where $\phi_G({\bf x})$ is a Gaussian random field, $\langle\cdots\rangle$ denotes an ensemble average, and $\fNL$ quantifies the amplitude of the non-Gaussian contributions, caused by the non-linear $\phi_G^2$ term.
-While single-field models predict a negligibly small amplitude for local PNG \cite{astro-ph/0407059}, multi-field scenarios generally produce PNG amplitudes of order $\fNL\sim 1$.
-A constraint on $\fNL$ at this level would therefore represent a powerful probe of inflation.
+While single-field models predict a negligibly small amplitude for local PNG \cite{astro-ph/0407059}, multi-field scenarios generally can produce PNG amplitudes of order $\fNL\sim 1$ \cite{byrnes2010}.
+A constraint on $\fNL$ at this level would therefore represent a powerful probe for a wider class of inflationary models including, e.g., curvaton, modulated reheating, models with an inhomogenous end to inflation, hybrid inflation or N-flation (see e.g. \cite{deputter2017} and references therein).
 Although current constraints on $\fNL$ are driven by the study of the CMB three-point function (with an uncertainty $\sigma(\fNL)=5$ \cite{2504.00884}), significant further progress in this direction is difficult due to cosmic variance.
 Instead, three-dimensional tracers of the large-scale structure, such as galaxies, offer a promising alternative to reach the desired $\sigma(\fNL)\lesssim 1$ threshold.
 The response of the small-scale power to long-wavelength fluctuations caused by the initial non-linearity in $\Phi$ modifies the relation between the gravitational potential (and its derivatives) and the overdensity of any biased LSS tracer.
-In particular, local PNG produces an additional, scale-dependent, contribution to the linear bias relation, which is most relevant on large scales \cite{0710.4560}.
+In particular, local PNG produces an additional, scale-dependent, contribution to the linear bias relation, which is most relevant on large scales \cite{0710.4560,png-lss-review}.
 PNG thus manifests itself in the clustering statistics of biased tracers already at the level of two-point functions, with additional information encoded in higher-order correlators.
-This makes PNG one of the most important science cases for LSS studies.
+This makes PNG one of the most relevant science cases for LSS studies.